History of the Bydgoszcz water junction

-History of the Bydgoszcz Water Junction concerns the transformations of the watercourses converging in Bydgoszcz, the history of water transport on them, and their use for tourism, sport, and recreation.
+The history of the Bydgoszcz water junction concerns the transformations of the watercourses converging in Bydgoszcz, the history of water transport on them, and their use for tourism, sport, and recreation.

 Geological history

 The nodal system of the water network around Bydgoszcz was formed during the Pomeranian glaciation.
 At that time, a latitudinal drainage route existed, carrying melt and river waters westward towards the North Sea.
 Due to erosion by flowing waters, the Toruń-Eberswalde Urstromtal (glacial valley) was shaped.
 About 12,000 years ago, when the proto-Vistula broke through the Fordon Vistula Gorge, the westward flow stopped, causing the valley in this section to become swampy and peat-filled.
 Near the western city limits, a watershed between the Oder and Vistula basins formed.
 The two main rivers of the region, Brda and Noteć, belonging to different basins, came close to each other near Bydgoszcz—about 10 km apart—but flowed in opposite directions.
 The Noteć flowed northwest along the southern glacial valley route, characterized by a wide, peat-filled bed.
 Meanwhile, the Brda descended from the north, cutting about 35 m into the former sandur valley, then after reaching the Toruń-Eberswalde Urstromtal, carved about 20 m into its bed, flowing east toward the Vistula.
 At the place where the Brda changed direction from north to east, there was a ford, near which in the 11th century the Bydgoszcz stronghold was founded, later developing into a town whose existence was largely based on rafting.
 The location of Bydgoszcz near the watershed between the Vistula and Oder predisposed this place to the construction of a junction linking both basins, which was realized as soon as technical possibilities appeared.